Banks behind 70% jump in greenwashing incidents in 2023 -report

 "Over 50% of these climate-specific greenwashing risk incidents either mentioned fossil fuels or linked a financial institution to an oil and gas company.
 These incidents are not happening in isolation and regulators are increasingly aware of the scale of the problem," RepRisk said.

+UK Finance, which represents the banking and finance industry, and the European Banking Federation, did not immediately respond to requests for comment on the increasing number of greenwashing incidents found by RepRisk.

-European Union watchdogs said in June that banks, insurers and investment firms across the bloc had made "misleading claims" about their sustainability credentials to investors.
+European Union watchdogs in June put forward a "common high-level understanding" of greenwashing and said that banks, insurers and investment firms across the bloc had made "misleading claims" about their sustainability credentials to investors.

 The banking and financial services industry is second only to oil and gas for the number of greenwashing incidents, RepRisk said.